The most important mountains in Africa: trekking and climbing

 Kilimanjaro Tanzania

-This dormant volcano has three summits: Shira, Mawenzi and Kibo, the latter being the highest.
-Kilimanjaro is not only an imposing giant of rock and snow, but also a cultural and spiritual symbol in East Africa.
-As you climb the mountain, hikers pass through five different ecological zones, from tropical forest to alpine tundra, providing a unique experience for those seeking adventure and contact with nature.
+El Kilimanjaro Kilimanjaro is the highest mountain in Africa, located in Tanzania, and is one of the continent’s most popular trekking destinations.
+At 5.895 meters (19,000 feet), it is also one of the world’s tallest mountains that can be climbed without specialized climbing equipment.
+This dormant volcano has three summits: Shira, Mawenzi, and Kibo, the latter being the highest.
+Kilimanjaro is not only an imposing giant of rock and snow but also a cultural and spiritual symbol in East Africa.
+Ascending the mountain, hikers pass through five different ecological zones, from tropical rainforest to alpine tundra, providing a unique experience for those seeking adventure and a connection with nature.
+There are several routes to ascend Kilimanjaro, each with varying levels of difficulty and duration.
+Among the most popular are:

 • Marangu Route: The most common and the only one with shelters in the camps, ideal for beginners.